CesarChaMal/demo-microfrontends/single-spa-login-example-with-npm-packages/README.md

 ## 📌 Notes

-* Bootstrap & FontAwesome CSS are imported in **root-application.js** to avoid duplication.
+* Bootstrap & FontAwesome CSS are imported in **root-application-dynamic.js** to avoid duplication.
+* FontAwesome dependencies added to all microfrontends with framework-specific packages.
 * Login logic is hardcoded for demo purposes.
-* `serve` script runs both the root and all microfrontends in parallel.
+* `serve` script runs both the root and all 12 microfrontends in parallel.
-* Use `lint-all` to lint all MFEs at once.
+* Use `lint-all:loose` or `lint-all:strict` to lint all MFEs at once.
-* `bootstrap` script ensures dependencies for all MFEs are installed.
+* `install:all` script ensures dependencies for all MFEs are installed.
-* ESLint configs updated to use available packages (airbnb-base + vue/essential).
+* ESLint configs added to all new microfrontends with appropriate parsers and rules.
+* Dynamic mode switching supports local, NPM, Nexus, and GitHub loading strategies.
+* All microfrontends include proper Single-SPA lifecycle methods and routing.